BYUHPC/sci-comp-course/readings/mpi.md

 ## MPI

 The [Message Passing Interface (MPI)](https://en.wikipedia.org/wiki/Message_Passing_Interface) is an interface for passing data between processes using messages.
 These processes can be on the same machine or across nodes.
-All MPI programs being with a call to MPI_Init and end with MPI_Finalize.
-The MPI functions are defined in mpi.h.
+All MPI programs being with a call to `MPI_Init` and end with `MPI_Finalize`.
+The MPI functions are defined in `mpi.h`.

 ```c++
 #include <iostream>